veltus5184/veltus5184/README.md

 - @ClubVaxel
 - @VenousGames

-want to chat with me? contact me on discord veltus#5184
+want to talk with me? contact me on discord veltus#5184